 Based on your business case, you’ll have to decide whether you need a ready-made chatbot or create a custom one to meet your business requirements.

 As the name suggests, these are ready chatbots (and chatbot plugins) that can be integrated with websites and social media handles.
 These are quick to install, have drag and drop chatbot building features, are limited in functionality and suitable only for small-scale businesses.

-Because these are ‘ready-made’, web and app developers only have to buy a chatbot maker solution and integrate on their preferred platforms.
+Because these are ‘ready-made’, web and app developers only have to buy a chatbot maker solution and integrate it on their preferred platforms.

 Here are 6 most popular chatbot makers used to construct quick chatbot apps for websites and basic mobile applications:

 - Flow XO